teaguejt/cs560_hadoop/README.md

 Because map job splits can make line number calculations unpredictable, we have also included a run script.
 This run script performs preprocessing and invokes the mapper and reducer, executing all needed HDFS commands to ensure the desired output is obtained.
 More on this will be discussed in the "invocation" section, however the preprocessor needs to be mentioned here.
 Because line number calculations within MapReduce are unreliable, the preprocessor opens each file the user wants to process and adds the line number to the beginning of each line.
 This allows the mapper to obtain an accurate line number at each stage of its operation, without regard to how many map jobs are actually running.

-The query operates outside of HDFS and works thusly **INSERT HOW THE QUERY WORKS HERE**
+The query operates outside of HDFS and works by reading in to memory and then searching the inverted file index for given search terms.

-The web portal operates outside of HDFS and works thusly **IF WE FINISH THE PORTAL, HOW IT WORKS GOES HERE**
+The syntax to run the query script is as follows:

+`python2 ./query.py`

+The script will then prompt the user for one or more search terms.
+The query script can also accept a text file with search terms operated by white space from standard input.

+The web portal operates outside of HDFS and works by doing virtually the same thing as the query script to search the inverted file index except with additional operational functionality.
+The web portal search is able to handle searches including either an ‘and’, ‘or’, or ‘not’ operator.
+While ‘and’ and ‘or’ search operations can contain any number of words, the ‘not’ operator is strictly binary.

 ## Invocation
 These invocation instructions assume that all environment variables are pre-configured.